rhmaxdotorg/downloadable-data-pulsechain/README.md

 # PulseChain Downloadable Data
-Collection of tools for data analysis for tokens and wallets on PulseChain
+Community built and driven collection of tools for data analysis for tokens and wallets on [PulseChain](https://www.pulsechain.com)

 All public data, no API keys or access to private resources required, free and open source